ulfschneider/ulf.website/content/posts/2022-09-24-do-we-need-the-jamstack.md

 title: Do we really need this JAMstack thing?
 And what even is it?
 tags: [video, code]
 ---

 Phil Hawksworth is pointing out the benefits of the JAMstack in this excellent presentation.
-It´s from 2019, but still relevant.
+It's from 2019, but still relevant.

 <figure>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YljH-aqKUFk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>